Tiago Quintal

 Tiago Quintal (/pt/; born 16 June 2006) is an Australian professional soccer player who plays as an attacking midfielder for A-League Men club Sydney FC.

 Early life

 Born in Baulkham Hills, New South Wales, Quintal is of Portuguese and Italian descent.
 He was enrolled at King Park Public School during primary school before attending Westfields Sports High School.
 Quintal is a supporter of Premier League club Chelsea and idolised Eden Hazard and Adrian Mierzejewski.

 Club career

 Sydney FC

 Quintal began playing football for Baulkham Hills FC in their junior age group before signing for Sydney FC at the age of 11.
 In 2023, Quintal initially played for the under-20s – already two age groups above – before being promoted to Sydney FC Youth, who played in the National Premier Leagues NSW.
 He also spent time on a two-week trial in France at Lyon Academy.

-In April 2024, Quintal signed his first professional contract for three years with Sydney FC, having made one bench appearance prior in the 2023–24 A-League season.
+In April 2024, Quintal signed his first professional contract for three years with Sydney FC, having featured on the bench once in the 2023–24 A-League season.

+On 7 November 2024, Quintal made his debut for Sydney FC at Jubilee Stadium against Japanese side Sanfrecce Hiroshima in the AFC Champions League Two, coming off the bench in the 65th minute.
+Quintal would make his league debut for the club three days later against Macarthur FC.
+His starting debut for the Sky Blues would come against Filipino club Kaya–Iloilo on 5 December 2024.
+On 18 January 2025, Quintal would score his first goal for Sydney in a 4–3 defeat to Brisbane Roar.

+On 31 January 2026, Quintal scored a brace in a 4–1 win against rivals Western Sydney Wanderers.
+In February 2026, he would score two goals in three games clubs, earning praise for his strong run of form.